Michaprog/dai-lab-protocoldesign/specs/joelCarman_Michaprog/protocol.md

 - Division : DIV <First_number> <Second_number> - This command will devide two numbers
 - Quit : QUIT - This command will send the commande to the server to end the connection

+The server send an "END" message to the client to mark the end of the hello message.
+The client checks for this sign, and lives the entry for the user to enter the command.

 If request is not possible :
 - "The request was not possible"